 9. Public Provident Fund (PPF)

-The Public Provident Fund (PPF) is a government-backed scheme that provides guaranteed returns at the applicable interest rate.
+The Public Provident Fund (PPF) is a government-backed scheme that provides returns at the applicable interest rate.
 The rate of interest is decided by the government and can be adjusted every quarter.
-The current rate is 7.1%.

 10. Senior Citizen Savings Scheme (SCSS)

 This scheme, created by the Government of India, is an attractive option for senior citizens in the country.
-It requires a minimum of 60 years of age and allows savings to mature after 5 years, with the option to extend it by 3 more years.
-The current interest rate of 8.2% is one of the highest among the government-backed saving schemes in India.
+It requires a minimum age of 60 years and allows savings to mature after five years, with the option to extend by three more years.

 Summary